CultivateCreativeSpace/CultivateCreativeSpace.github.io/index.md

 #### *Equipment/Misc.
 Available:*

-- 107” Savage seamless backdrop paper rolls on a B&H Varipole backdrop system, in the colors of super white, pecan and thunder grey
+- 107” Savage seamless backdrop paper rolls in the colors of super white, pecan and thunder grey…53” seamless paper backdrop rolls in the colors mocha and thunder grey
+- Lightweight backdrop system for seamless paper backdrop rolls or your custom fabric/decorative backdrops with 4 sandbag weights for safety
 - Rolling backdrop wall with two handles on each side for moving ease and a pole on top to display décor or hang light fabrics from- one side  of the rolling wall is painted matte white and the other is painted matte black
 - 2 large white diffusion panels to add behind sheer curtains for added privacy or diffusion
 - Newborn/infant posing bean bag